libreom/predirect/README.md

 # predirect
-A browser extension that automatically redirects popular sites to alternative privacy friendly frontends
+A manifest v3 web extension with minimal permissions that automatically redirects popular sites to privacy friendly frontends
 ## Installation
 1. Download the latest zip file (and extract it) or git clone the repo
 2. Go to `chrome://extensions` and enable `Developer mode`